Column: Moving lock, stock and barrel

 Column: One week, no coffee

-It wasn't until the Friday afternoon did I really start to panic.
-The days prior had been relatively easy as I casually paraded around the office not under the influence of the remedy I've become so accustomed to since college.
-It almost seemed too easy and up until that moment, it felt like I could… Continue reading Column: One week, no coffee
+It wasn’t until the Friday afternoon did I really start to panic.
+The days prior had been relatively easy as I casually paraded around the office not under the influence of the remedy I’ve become so accustomed to since college.
+It almost seemed too easy and up until that moment, it felt like I could go without drinking coffee for a long time.

 Severance packages and tax-free salaries scrapped by Alberta government

-Local MLA Shayne Saskiw says the steps made by the PC government in implementing 13 of the 15 recommendations laid out by retired Supreme Court Justice Jack Major are a step in the right direction, but insists the Wildrose party will fight "tooth and nail" to ensure the proposed defined pension plan for MLAs does… Continue reading Severance packages and tax-free salaries scrapped by Alberta government
+Local MLA Shayne Saskiw says the steps made by the PC government in implementing 13 of the 15 recommendations laid out by retired Supreme Court Justice Jack Major are a step in the right direction, but insists the Wildrose party will fight “tooth and nail” to ensure the proposed defined pension plan for MLAs does not become legislation.

 Keystone XL and Northern Gateway pipelines crucial for St. Paul, say local leaders